nikkhil160/nikhil/clsafujbu000d09la7zmu52x0.md

 2. Search Campaign.

-One of Google's gems is the [Google Merchant Center](https://merchants.google.com), which allows you to submit your products for free.
+One of Google's gem is the [Google Merchant Center](https://merchants.google.com), it allows you to submit your products for free.
 Yes, you heard that right, free listings!
 No payment required to have your products displayed on Google.
-All you need to do is connect your Shopify store, and you're good to go.
+All you need to do is connect your Shopify store using the [Google Sales Channel](https://apps.shopify.com/google), and you're good to go.

 ![Free Listings](https://community.shopify.com/c/image/serverpage/image-id/365674i9647DCD0D59CA6F3/image-size/large?v=v2&px=999 align="left")

-She experienced a jaw-dropping $15,000 in revenue from Google Free Product Listings alone, without spending a dime on ads.
+She experienced a jaw-dropping overall $15,000 in revenue from Google Free Product Listings alone, without spending a dime on ads.

 It's incredible how Google can drive traffic your way without any ad expenditure.

 For those interested, you can sign up for Google Merchant Center and explore this opportunity.

+---

 While She was thrilled with consistent free sales from Google Shopping, there was a limitation – control.
 It's like having a car with no accelerator; it just moves on its own.
-We needed to provide her with an accelerator.
+We needed to provide her with an accelerator so that she can scale up and down the store sales herself.

 So, we ventured into paid Google Ads, starting with a daily budget of $10.
 We ran two types of campaigns for her:

 One of the wonders of Google Shopping Ads is that they find customers on their own.
 You provide the product feed, and it works its magic.

 For the Shopping Campaign, we utilized machine learning models to optimize bids and placements, essentially letting Google do the heavy lifting.

 ![Paid Listings Example via Google Shopping](https://community.shopify.com/c/image/serverpage/image-id/365675i0CB22F8EB5A36521/image-size/large?v=v2&px=999 align="left")

 For the Search Campaign, we wanted more control.
 We targeted specific keywords like "best beauty balm for mom" and "eyeliners under $50" to have precise control over our audience.
 Plus, it safeguarded Ella's store keyword from others' reach.

-The results were astonishing!
+**The results:** They were astonishing!
 In the first month, with a spend of only $2450, we managed to generate almost 19.6K in return, which translates to an 8X return on investment.
 I often start campaigns conservatively, allowing them to settle before scaling them up, and this strategy proved valuable, especially for the Google Shopping Campaign.

 With the Google Shopping Campaign up and running successfully, we had two sources of sales: